-Table 1: Recovery by lifetime extension strategies
+Table 3: Recovery by lifetime extension strategies

-Type of recovery Description CIRCULAR LIFETIME EXTENSION % reuse No changes made except for cleaning and minor repairs, same functionality % refurbishing Changes made in the form of refurbishment or large repair, components or parts might be replaced, same functionality % remanufacturing Changes made, components or parts are replaced or used elsewhere, different functionality % recycling Mechanical or chemical recycling of the materials
+Type of recovery Description z z % reuse No changes made except for cleaning and minor repairs, same functionality Î CIRCULAR LIFETIME EXTENSION % refurbishing Changes made in the form of refurbishment or large repair, components or parts might be replaced, same functionality % recovery by lifetime extension CIR LIFE % remanufacturing Changes made, components or parts are replaced or used elsewhere, different functionality % recycling Mechanical or chemical recycling of the materials

-% recovery by lifetime extension You must take outflows that are considered waste during lifetime extension activities into account as either recycled or not recovered.
+You must take outflows that are considered waste during lifetime extension activities into account as either recycled or not recovered.
 While recycling is a recovery type and considered circular in CTI, it does not lead to lifetime extension and therefore this sub-indicator excludes all mass flows recycled in the next cycle.

-Figure 12: Example of recovery types breakdown for a washing machine -% recovery by lifetime extension
+Figure 17: Example of recovery types breakdown for a washing machine - % recovery by lifetime extension

-Recovery type - breakdown 35 kg
+Recovery type - breakdown 35 kg Recovery

-8 LT EXTENSION Re-use 0 kg
+AR NOIS Re-use 0kg 10% by lifetime extension

-CIRCULAR Refurbish 1kg
+CIRCUL/ EXTENSI Refurbish 1kg Recycle

-ਹ Remanufacture 2.5kg
+Ū 1 Remanufacture 2.5kg 61%

 Recycle 10kg

-AR Landfill / mixed waste incineration 21.5kg
+AR Landfill / mixed waste incineration 21.5kg No recovery

 LINEAR Unknown / Other 0kg